Uken49/Estudos-HTML-5/README.md

 # Estudos-HTML-5
-Curso de HTML 5 feito no RLSystem.
+Curso sobre as ferramentas do HTML 5 feito na RLSystem.